Soundproofing and it’s many ways:

 STEP 1 (MEASURE IT OUT):

 What you will need to do at first is take measurements of the wall you are willing to soundproof.
 This is very important.
 Because without the measurements you won’t be able to cut the acoustic foam accordingly.
-And hence all of it will just go to waste.
 So take a scale and measure things out.

 STEP 2 ( CUT THE PANELS ACCORDINGLY):